Baby Elephants, Bound And Broken: This Is How Circuses Trained Elephants

 And to sit on tubs.

-After a year or more of psychological and physical torment, the baby elephants are ready for the road.
+After a year or more of psychological and physical torment, the baby elephants were ready for the road.
+Every elephant used in circuses in the U.S. today is geriatric and has endured decades of abusive training, confinement, and forced performances.